Continuous-time vertex reinforced jump processes on Galton-Watson trees: Preliminary results

 \section{Preliminary results}

-In this section, we recall some important results concerning VRJP obtained by Davis and Volkov in \cite{DavisVolkov02,DavisVolkov04} which will play a key role in the proof of Theorem \ref{maintheo}.
-We start with the so-called \emph{restriction principle} for VRJP which follows from the lack of memory of the exponential law. \begin{prop}[\textbf{Restriction principle}, Davis, Volkov \cite{DavisVolkov04}] Let $G$ be a connected graph and let $G_1$ be a connected subgraph with the property that for any path starting in any $v\in G\backslash G_1$ and ending in $G_1$, the first "port of entry" into $G_1$ is uniquely determined.
-Assume moreover that on each connected component of $G\backslash G_1$, the VRJP($c$) is recurrent.
-Then the VRJP($c$) on $G$ starting at $v\in G_1$ restricted to $G_1$ has the same law as the VRJP($c$) on the subgraph $G_1$ starting from the same point. \end{prop} We shall make intensive use of this result in the case where $G$ is a rooted tree and $G_1$ is a subtree of $G$ (for instance, the ball of radius $N$ centered at the root).
+In this section, we recall some important results concerning VRJP obtained by Davis and Volkov in \cite{DavisVolkov02,DavisVolkov04} which will play a~key role in the proof of Theorem \ref{maintheo}.
+We start with the so-called \textit{restriction principle} for VRJP which follows from the lack of memory of the exponential law. \begin{prop}[(Restriction principle; Davis, Volkov \cite{DavisVolkov04})] Let $G$ be a connected graph and let $G_1$ be a connected subgraph with the property that for any path starting in any $v\in G\setminus G_1$ and ending in $G_1$, the first ``port of entry'' into\vadjust{\goodbreak} $G_1$ is uniquely determined.
+Assume moreover that on each connected component of $G\setminus G_1$, the $\operatorname{VRJP}(c)$ is recurrent.
+Then the $\operatorname{VRJP}(c)$ on $G$ starting at $v\in G_1$ restricted to $G_1$ has the same law as the $\operatorname{VRJP}(c)$ on the subgraph $G_1$ starting from the same point. \end{prop}

+We shall make intensive use of this result in the case where $G$ is a rooted tree and $G_1$ is a subtree of $G$ (e.g., the ball of radius $N$ centered at the~root).